Is there any sounds or any wobbling feelings at low or highway speed?

 Then keep pressure on the pedal and start the car.
 If the pedal falls towards the floor from just the weight of your foot, the booster is more than likely not the source of the problem.

 Check for fluid leaks under the dash where the push rod goes from the brake pedal into the firewall.

-your rotors are warped you need 2 have them removed and turned that will fix your problem! the reason i know this is true is your statment that it does it when you apply the brakes get em turned and youll be good as new its a simple in expensive fix i promise you!! should cost less than 30 dollars or they are taking advantage of you!! firstname.lastname@example.org please remit response thnx
+Your rotors are warped you need 2 have them removed and turned that will fix your problem!
+The reason I know this is true is your statment that it does it when you apply the brakes get em turned and youll be good as new its a simple in expensive fix I promise you!
+Should cost less than 30 dollars or they are taking advantage of you!
+Billyquarter@frontier.
+Com please remit response thnx

 I would not reccomend re-surfacing rotors.
 Rotors on newer cars, especially Hondas and Toyotas, have a very limtied wear thickness specification.
 They are made very thin to save gas and can generally never be turned.
 They just do not have the meat on them to take the shaving.